numberscope/frontscope/doc/git-scenarios-and-what-to-do-about-them.md

 # Git scenarios and what to do about them

+If you find yourself with a Git setup that isn't what Numberscope requires (i.e. do your work in your own fork on a feature branch), you might be able to use this guide to fix your setup.

 Here are the different scenarios you could find yourself in and what to do about them.